 XIII.
-In criminal prosecutions, the verification of facts, Crimes to be in the vicinity where they happen, is one of the greatest vicinity, securities of the life, liberty, and property of the citizen.
+In criminal prosecutions, the verification of facts, Orime All.
+In criminal prosecutions, the verification of facts, ormes to be in the vicinity where they happen, is one of the greatest vicinity. securities of the life liberty and property of the citizen securities of the life, liberty, and property of the citizen.